 In the 1920s and 1930s, the Disney studio was known for its animated short subjects, featuring characters like Mickey Mouse, Donald Duck, and others.
 However, Walt Disney decided in 1937 to take a risk and release a feature-length animated film.
 The result was Snow White and the Seven Dwarfs, and the movie world would never be the same again.
 Now, anyone can see the huge legacy of those films by watching the best Disney Plus animated movies on the recently launched streaming service.

 While animation styles may have changed over the past 80 years or so, the best of Disney’s films in this genre are still highly entertaining for the whole family.
 That makes this list harder to make than others as there are so many terrific films to choose from.
 However, we are going to do our best.
 Here are our picks for the best Disney Plus animated movies.
 By the way, we have put all of the movies made by Disney’s Pixar division in their own separate list.
+You can sign up for the service at the link below:

 Best Disney Plus animated movies